Last updated April 2016

 England, Wales and Northern Ireland

 Much of the law affecting consent is not set out in legislation but is common (judge-made) law.
+See below section History of government policy.

 It is considered good practice for health professionals to follow the criteria commonly known as the Fraser guidelines: